pantheon-systems/solr-power/README.md

 Behat requires a Pantheon site with Solr enabled.
 Once you've created the site, you'll need [install Terminus](https://github.com/pantheon-systems/terminus#installation), and set the `TERMINUS_TOKEN`, `TERMINUS_SITE`, and `TERMINUS_ENV` environment variables.
 Then, you can run `./bin/behat-prepare.sh` to prepare the site for the test suite.

 ## Changelog ##

+### 0.4.2 ###
+* Update options page internals to utilize WordPress settings API
+* Add Behat tests to ensure the plugin's compatibility with the Pantheon platform.

 ### 0.4.1 ###
 * Do not allow plugin activation if the `PANTHEON_INDEX_HOST` or `PANTHEON_INDEX_PORT` environment variables are not set.
 Instead, show an admin notice to the user advising them to configure the environment variables.